 From version 8.0.19, if you try to bootstrap MySQL Router against a cluster and it discovers that the metadata version is 0.0.0, this indicates that a metadata upgrade is in progress, and the bootstrap fails.
 Wait for the metadata upgrade to complete before you try to bootstrap again.
-When MySQL Router is operating normally (not bootstrapping), if it discovers the metadata version is 0.0.0 (upgrade in progress) it does not proceed with the metadata refresh it was about to begin.
+When MySQL Router is operating normally (not bootstrapping) and it discovers the metadata version is 0.0.0 (upgrade in progress), then MySQL Router does not proceed with refreshing the metadata that it was about to begin.
 Instead, MySQL Router continues using the last metadata it has cached.
 All the existing user connections are maintained, and any new connections are routed according to the cached metadata.
 The Metadata refresh restarts when the Metadata version is no longer 0.0.0.
-In the regular (not bootstrapping) mode, MySQL Router works with both version 1.x.x and 2.x.x. metadata, and the version can change between TTL refreshes.
-This ensures routing continues while the cluster is upgraded.
+In the regular (not bootstrapping) mode, MySQL Router works with the metadata of version 1.x.x and 2.x.x.
+The version can change between TTL refreshes.
+This change ensures routing continues while you upgrade the cluster.

-Although it is possible to have instances in a cluster which run
+Although it is possible to have instances in a cluster that run

 mix is not recommended for prolonged use.
 For example, in a

-cluster using a mix of versions, if an instance running version
+cluster using different versions, an instance running version 5.7

-5.7 leaves the cluster and then MySQL Clone is used for a
+leaves the cluster, and then MySQL Clone is used for a recovery

-recovery operation, the instance running the lower version can
+operation, the instance running the lower version can no longer

 intended as a temporary situation to aid in migration from one

-version to another, and should not be relied on for long term
+version to another and is not suitable for long term use.